webdesigns23/flask-password-protection-lab/README.md

 #### Step 3: Use Bcrypt to Authenticate a User

-In the User model, use `brcypt.check_password_hash` to verify a user's password.
+In the User model, use `bcrypt.check_password_hash` to verify a user's password.

 ```python
 # Build authenticate method that uses bcrypt.check_password_hash()